shossains/OOPProject/doc/API-List.md

 ### Request:
 * *type*: VegMeal
-* *addMeal*: Boolean, if you want to indicate that you have added a meal, use true, if you just want to retrieve information, give it false.
+* *addMeal*: `Boolean` if you want to indicate that you have added a meal, use true, if you just want to retrieve information, give it false.
+* *mealType*: `String` Indicate wether the meal was 'vegetarian' or 'vegan'

 ### Response
-* *points*: Integer, The current total of points the user has.
+* *points*: `Integer` The current total of points the user has.
-* *added*, Boolean, confirms that the meal has been added.
+* *added*: `Boolean` Confirms that the meal has been added.
 Doesnt get returned if you set addMeal to false.

 ### Example
 ```
-{'type' : 'VegMeal', 'username' : 'mike', 'password' : 'hunter2', 'addMeal': false}
+{'type' : 'VegMeal', 'username' : 'mike', 'password' : 'izan123','addMeal': true, 'mealType' : 'vegan'}
 ```

 Response: